-Definition of a Unit of Credit See pages 59-60 of this catalog.
+Definition of a Unit of Credit See page 72.

 GRADUATE COLLEGE PROCEDURES

 Change in Graduate Degree Program

 A change from one graduate degree program to another requires a new application to the Graduate College.
 The usual admission procedures are followed.
 For details on matters relating to the application fee, see the Graduate Catalog.